Skip to main content

 Residential

-Checking for incomplete combustion of gas and also fumes given off from building materials.
+Checking for incomplete combustion of gas, and also for fumes given off from building materials.

 Education

-Used as teaching aids, and in laboratory experiments, and to monitor air quality.
+Used as teaching aids, and in laboratory experiments, and to monitor air quality in teaching areas.

 Heavy Industry